chili-chips-ba/uberClock/2.soc-litex/ICD.md

 **MAIN ICD Register Bank**
 All of the registers listed below live in the MAIN ICD bank, which is memory-mapped at `CSR_MAIN_BASE = CSR_BASE + 0x2000` (i.e. address `0xF000_2000`).
 Each entry occupies one full 32-bit word in the CSR bus.
-Only the bits shown under “Bits” are implemented; all other bit-positions are reserved and should be written as zero (reads return zero).
+Only the bits shown under “Bits” are implemented; all other bit-positions are reserved and should be written as zero.